nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 ### Delete the resources

-Delete the headers application and HTTPRoute since we will be configuring a different version of this for the examples below.
+Delete the headers application and HTTPRoute: another instance will be used for the next examples.

 ```shell
 kubectl delete httproutes.gateway.networking.k8s.io headers